-How do you profit when horse racing betting?
+How do you bet on horse racing?
 How can you enhance your chances of long-term success betting on horse racing?
 We discuss ten ways to improve your returns when have a bet on horse racing.

 The internet revolution has produced a golden age for punters, with a large number of bookmakers competing for the betting pound/euro/dollar.
 This has produced fantastic opportunities for those disciplined enough to exploit it, with margins virtually non existent if you shop around to get the best prices.
 Essentially if your opinion is any good you really ought to be winning and winning regularly.
 Here’s how.